csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

-The opcodes concerned are chani, chano, chnget and chnset.
-When using numbered channels with chani and chano, the API sees those channels as named channels, the name being derived from the channel number (i.e. 1 gives "1", 17 gives "17", etc).
+The opcodes concerned are `chani`, `chano`, `chnget` and `chnset`.
+When using numbered channels with `chani` and `chano`, the API sees those channels as named channels, the name being derived from the channel number (i.e. 1 gives "1", 17 gives "17", etc).

 There is also a helper function returning the data size of a named channel: